henry2004y/Batsrus.jl/docs/src/man/examples.md

 ## Data visualization

-We provide plot recipes for Plots.jl and wrappers for PyPlot.jl.
+We provide plot recipes for Plots.jl, Makie.jl, and wrappers for PyPlot.jl.

-The recipes for Plots.jl will work on all functions given the correct dimensions, e.g.
+The recipes for Plots.jl and Makie.jl will work on all kinds of plots given the correct dimensions, e.g.

 ```julia
 using Plots